convince-project/AS2FM/test/jani_generator/_test_data/uc1_mission/readme.md

 * *tree_success*: The BT reports success and cleaning coverage is above 95%
 * *tree_finished_robot_docked*: Once the BT is not running, we expect the robot to be docked and the online_coverage_done flag in the BT Blackboard to be set.
+* *no_coverage_failures_after_mission_failed*: Before the BT terminates, the coverage failures count cannot exceed 1.
+If that happens, the BT tried (by mistake) to request the coverage action after the robot got stuck.

 Both of them are expected to return 1.0 probability of the property being verified.